cplagarde/Engineering-Analysis/README.md

 # Engineering-Analysis
-MATLAB code for numberical methods and engineering analysis
+MATLAB/C# code for numberical methods and engineering analysis